acappleman/portfolio/README.md

 ## Credits

-Thanks to w3schools for HTML and CSS tutorials.
+Thanks to [w3schools](https://w3schools.com) for HTML and CSS tutorials.
+[Pexels](https://www.pexels.com) was used for stock images and [ezgif](https://ezgif.com) was used to convert the screen recording into a gif.

 ## License